minimum requirements for being accepted as a Volunteer into Teach and Learn

 love welcoming back former TLG Volunteers!
 Volunteers whose contract ended

 under normal circumstances or for emergencies are eligible to reapply to TLG.
+You will need to resubmit a new application and give us

 an updated Criminal Background Check and updated Medical Documents.
 As with new applicants, CRCs and Medical